 Using this tool, you can only make the following inquiries:

-1. Case taking more than the normal processing time
+1. The case is taking more than the normal processing time

 2. Did not receive a notice by mail